Understanding Test Scores

 Once a student has been evaluated, there are a wide array of scores that can be difficult to sort through and understand.
 Parents, teachers, and anyone at an eligibility meeting need to be equipped to understand the basics of the types of tests that were used and what the scores mean.

-A cognitive assessment provides information about a student’s intellectual strengths and weaknesses, as well as insight into her overall cognitive potential.
-The test gives general information about a student’s abilities compared to others her age in several areas.
+A cognitive assessment provides information about a student’s intellectual strengths and weaknesses, as well as insight into his or her overall cognitive potential.
+The test gives general information about a student’s abilities compared to others his or her age in several areas.
 The tests are intended to be a predictor of how well and in what ways a child will learn new information.
 Remember that other factors must ALWAYS be considered.
 A high IQ does not guarantee success, just as a low IQ does not guarantee failure.

 The cognitive assessment will have an overall IQ score.
 This score will be considered valid only if testing conditions were adequate and there is minimal variability in scores among the various scales on the assessment.
 When there is a significant scatter between the different areas, the overall score will not be representative of a child’s overall potential and one must look more closely at the scores in the Scales.